 About Me

 TL;DR: I’m a designer-turned-business leader who founded and scaled a digital agency from scratch in 2009.
 Over 15 years, I built a highly successful, people-focused web and mobile app development firm, focused on accountability, execution, and data-driven strategies.
-After a seven-figure acquisition and exit, I now help entrepreneurs like you do the same – build profitable, sustainable businesses, and lead less stressful, more fulfilling lives.
+After a seven-figure acquisition and exit, I now help entrepreneurs like you do the same – build profitable, sustainable agencies, and lead less stressful, more fulfilling lives.

 My Background